Skip to content

 Small law firms innovate through generative AI

 Small law firms – those with up to 10 attorneys – also benefit from the time savings that their solo counterparts experience.
-They can take on more matters with their lean teams, and they can explore new practice areas more easily, especially with AI-powered know- how tools
+They can take on more matters with their lean teams, and they can explore new practice areas more easily, especially with AI-powered know-how tools.

 Small law firms that adopt generative AI early are likely to be seen as innovative and forward-thinking.
 Rather than waiting for the market to settle on uses for generative AI, early adopters can experiment based on the needs of the firm or the interests of the attorneys.

-Where larger firms may wait on committees or consultants to approve an AI approach, smaller firms can move quickly to take advantage of the capabilities.
+While larger firms may wait on committees or consultants to approve an AI approach, smaller firms can move quickly to take advantage of the capabilities.

-Small firms may also benefit more immediately because they can get even more from their new associates.
+Small firms may also benefit more immediately because they can get more from their new associates.
 “Training and getting people out of law school is going to be interesting,” Warren says.
-“Documents, legal research, writing contracts are tasks that can be streamlined or automated or simplified with generative AI, and they are also tasks that most often fall to newer associates.
+“Documents, legal research, and writing contracts are tasks that can be streamlined or simplified with generative AI, and they are also tasks that most often fall to newer associates.
 Firms that use generative AI will be able to move new associates to more strategic work more quickly.”

 Mid-size law firms use generative AI to compete on a new level

-Warren says that on the whole, AI can be seen as an equalizer for both small and midsize firms.
+Warren says that on the whole, AI can level the playing field for both small and midsize firms.
 “You’re competing with enterprise firms that can just throw people at a problem,” he says.
-Generative AI like Chat GPT, Copilot and legal-specific tools can act as a force multiplier for smaller firms that don’t have armies of new associates.
+GenAI can act as a force multiplier for smaller firms that don’t have armies of new associates.

 “This is the time for firms to empower people who are curious,” Warren says.
-“Right now, the interest in generative AI is high but adoption is low.
+“Right now, the interest in generative AI is high, but adoption is low.
 Being the person who jumpstarts the AI initiative in your firm can be very powerful for career development.”
+According to the Thompson Reuters report, less than 20% of law firm respondents received GenAI training; mid-size firms and their lawyers who commit to this exercise may see a competitive advantage.

 Global large law firms match client needs with generative AI

-Warren identifies this as a particular issue for the global large law firms, versus smaller firms, because their clients tend to be the largest corporations.
-They have large legal teams themselves, and they are keen to manage costs as closely as possible.
-The Association of Corporate Counsel (ACC) recently reported nearly 60% of corporate legal departments have someone fully dedicated to tech and operations.
-They are automating their processes, and they expect their law firms to do the same.
+Warren identifies this as a particular issue for global large law firms because their clients tend to be the largest corporations.
+Those corporations have legal teams themselves, and they are keen to manage costs as closely as possible.
+“Small companies may appreciate you using generative AI,” Warren says, “But large companies will expect it.”

-Global large law firms will have to navigate through the same disruptive dynamics that small and mid-size firms do, but on a greater scale.
-You will have to continually look at pricing models to be sure you’re capturing the value of your work product.
+Global large law firms will have to navigate through the same disruptive dynamics that small and mid-size firms do but on a greater scale.
+You will have to look at pricing models to be sure you’re capturing the value of your work product.
 You’ll have to look at how you onboard new associates, what work you have them cut their teeth on, and how you mentor them through the early years of their practice.

-Those firms that lean into the capabilities can start to realize significant time savings and perhaps shift their approach to pricing, employee training, and retention to reduce costs and grow revenue.
+Those firms that lean into the capabilities will start to realize significant time savings and shift their approach to pricing, employee training, and retention to reduce costs and grow revenue.
 Solo attorneys can take on more matters without working more hours – or they can spend less time working while maintaining their income.
 Small and mid-size firms can compete with larger firms, either by taking on more matters or by expanding their practice areas.
 Global large law firms will use generative AI to keep up with their corporate clients and offer greater value in less time.

 Generative AI is only as good as its source material.
-See how Thomson Reuters is providing trusted answers through AI
+See how Thomson Reuters is providing trusted answers through AI.

-The new era – redefining how legal professionals do their work Generative AI capabilities are coming soon from Thomson Reuters.
+The new era – redefining how legal professionals do their workGenerative AI capabilities are coming soon from Thomson Reuters.

 See them in action